Student Loan Default Rate

 Defaulting on student loans can have long-term or even irreparable consequences.

 • The loan is immediately due in its entirety.
-Upon default, the entire outstanding balance of a borrower’s student loan comes due.
-This lump sum continues to collect interest and late fees.
+Upon default, the entire outstanding balance of a borrower’s student loan as well as any interest becomes due.

 • You lose benefit eligibility.
 A borrower who has defaulted on a federal student loan loses eligibility for future benefits.
 This may include further student aid, deferment or forbearance of payment, and even tax benefits.